11 Normal Linear Models

 11.1.4 Interpretation of the R summary output

-The solution for \(\boldsymbol{\beta}\) is the Equation (11.3).
-Most statistical software, including R, return an estimated frequentist standard error for each \(\beta_k\).
-We extract these standard errors together with the estimates for the model parameters using the summary
+The aim of a linear regression is to find the \(\boldsymbol{\beta}\) - the solution to the problem is essentially given by Equation (11.3).
+Most statistical software, including R, also return an estimated frequentist standard error for each \(\beta_k\).
+We extract these standard errors together with the estimates for the model parameters using the summary function.

 ##